 Rudolf Organic Radish

-Very consistent.
-An early radish which produces rich, bright red roots with a crisp and tasty flavour.
+Rudolf is an early radish which produces rich, bright red roots with a crisp tasty flavour.
 Plants yield consistent, smooth, globe shaped roots that do not tend to oversize or elongate.
-Ideal for bunching or cello pack.
-High tolerance to cracking and pith development.
+High tolerance to cracking and bleeding.
 Hard to beat for uniformity and yield.
-Maturity 25 days.
+Maturity 24-28 days.
 Approx. 500 seeds/pkg.

 Scroll down for more details and growing information.

 Radishes can be grown all season but they’re easiest when sown March/April and again August through October.
 Optimal soil temperature: 18-24°C (65-75°F).
 Seeds should sprout in 5-7 days.
 Summer production of radish may not be as uniform.
 Sow seeds 1⁄2” apart and 1⁄4” deep in rows 12-18” apart.
 Thin to 6-12 plants per 12”.
 Make successive sowings every 5-7 days to keep a constant supply of fresh radish all season.